CodaBool/p12-slap/README.md

 compared to the newer decoder [here](https://github.com/zeux/meshoptimizer/blob/master/js/meshopt_decoder.js)

 # Other
-- empty namespaces will timeout after 45s
+- NOTE: empty namespaces will timeout after 45s
 - consider changing opening chat to Enter
+- would be nice to only drop cards if looking at table

 # Go Migration notes
 ## Efficiency